Writing blog posts that people actually read is one of the most valuable skills you need to have

 To get the great topic idea– you need to make use of certain tools, your intuition, and also validate it.

-With this tool, you need to enter your niche keyword.
-In the above example, I entered “Paleo”.
-BuzzSumo will return all the web articles related to the topic that went viral on social media sites.
+To use this tool, simply enter your niche keyword.
+For example, in the above scenario, I entered “Paleo”.
+BuzzSumo will then provide a list of web articles related to the topic that have gone viral on social media sites.

 Audience research – Define target audience